typesense/typesense-website/docs-site/content/0.19.0/guide/mongodb-full-text-search.md

-# MongoDB Integration with Typesense
+# Full-text Fuzzy Search with MongoDB and Typesense

 This walk-through will show you how to ingest data from MongoDB into Typesense, and then use Typesense to search through the data with typo-tolerance, filtering, faceting, etc.